Constitution and Bylaws

 Commission on Research (COR)

 Charge: To study, formulate, and recommend to the Faculty Senate policies and procedures concerning research and research faculty.
 Areas for consideration include sponsored programs, core programs and interdisciplinary research; intellectual property; animal care and human subjects; indirect costs and returned overhead; research facilities, centers and institutes, and library resources; and liaison with affiliated corporations and institutes.
+The Commission on Research also conducts reviews of centers and institutes as described in Policy 13005; this function does not involve or require approval of any senate or University Council.

 Commission on Staff Policies and Affairs (CSPA)